 Designer cabochons are special one of a kind (OOAK) stones created from the natural beauty of various rare geological materials that have been extracted from the earth and shaped by talented lapidary artists from around the globe.
 Because of their uniqueness and rarity, they deserve to be fabricated into a piece of jewelry that goes beyond a plain setting to one that showcases their beauty.

-Highlights of the class include:
+Highlights of the workshop include:

 *What is the stone “telling” you or why is it special to you.